IMEI vs. MEID: What is the difference & Why Should You Care?

-IMEI vs. MEID what is the difference?
+IMEI vs. MEID: what is the difference?

+IMEI stands for International Mobile Equipment Identity and is a 15-digit code uniquely assigned to every mobile device.
 This number identifies the phone to the carriers, so it can be tracked and blacklisted if stolen or lost.
 You can also use the IMEI to track down your phone if it’s lost or stolen, and can also verify its authenticity by doing a MEID lookup.

 For the latest tips and tricks and to fix any issue with your android phone, click here.

-Purpose of the IMEI and MEI
+Purpose of the IMEI and MEID

 Ways to locate the IMEI/MEID number